jonkatz2/jonkatz2.github.io/_posts/2019-07-17-Shiny-checkboxGroupInput-in-a-Table.md

 })
 ```

 Of course the updateCheckboxGroupInput function no longer works on this table, so we have to modify it a little bit.
 The reason it no longer works is because it locates the div, clears it, then recreates it, potentially with different choices.
-Since my table is rendered I can just re-render the table to change the choices, so my update function does not need to add or remove choices -- it only needs to check and un-check the boxes.
+Since my table is rendered  my update function does not need to add or remove choices -- it only needs to check and un-check the boxes.

 The simplest way to do this is to use a custom message handler.
 Here's mine, that I source in as a script in my ui: